Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

 Explore our four permanent galleries showcasing the vibrancy of Jewish life in Britain, including a recreation of London's East End and rare items from our Designated collection of Jewish ceremonial art.

 Closed on 21 and 22 September 2017 for Rosh Hashanah (Jewish New Year) and on 30 September 2017 for Yom Kippur.

 Closed 25, 26 December and 1 January.

 (includes permanent galleries and Amy Winehouse: A Family Portrait)

-Admission to the Welcome Gallery (Pegasus: Love Is A Losing Game), Shop and Cafe is free.
+Admission to the Welcome Gallery (Sephardi Voices: Jews from North Africa, the Middle East and Iran), Shop and Cafe is free.

 |Family (2 adults and up to 4 children)||£18|

 *Prices include voluntary donation for Gift Aid purposes.